-Raspberyl from Disgaea 3 is a demon delinquent.
+Raspberyl from Disgaea 3: Absence of Justice is a demon delinquent.
 In other words, she's flaunting the rules of what a demon should be by being good to people, attending classes, etc. because she wants to rebel against the status quo for its own sake.
 It's all about getting a horrified reaction from her CardCarryingWannabe peers.

 Zero from the Mega Man X and Zero series was originally intended by Dr. Wily to be the scourge of humanity that would destroy civilization.
 He instead becomes one of mankind's greatest defenders, and, ultimately and ironically, the one who brought true peace to the world.
 Omega later represents what Dr. Wily fully envisioned Zero to be.